kazkansouh/gns3-freeradius/README.md

 * `/root`
 * `/etc/raddb`

-The startup command is `radiusd-f -X` (run as foreground process with full debugging).
+The startup command is `radiusd -f -X` (run as foreground process with full debugging).

 ### Baseline